-McAfee SECURE makes Web sites secure from hackers and certifies it to their customers with a McAfee SECURE certification mark.
-McAfee ScanAlert certification protects millions of shoppers every day at thousands of retail ecommerce Web sites.
+Qualys SECURE makes Web sites secure from hackers and certifies it to their customers with a Qualys SECURE certification mark.
+Qualys ScanAlert certification protects millions of shoppers every day at thousands of retail ecommerce Web sites.
 Appearance of the certification mark indicates that these sites are compliant with the highest federal Web site security standards, as well as Visa’s Cardholder Information Security, MasterCard’s Site Data Protection and American Express’ data security programs.

 Can I cancel a snipe?

 Yes, you can cancel a snipe up to 5 minutes before we place your bid.
 Here's how you do it: